BYSZ/NMF-Robustness/README.md

 # 🧠 NMF Robustness Evaluation on Face Datasets
 ## 🧾 Project Description

-This project implements and compares the robustness of two Non-negative Matrix Factorization (NMF) algorithms on face image datasets (ORL and Extended YaleB).
+This group project implements and compares the robustness of two Non-negative Matrix Factorization (NMF) algorithms on face image datasets (ORL and Extended YaleB).
 The focus is on performance under Gaussian noise corruption.

 Implemented Algorithms
 L2-Norm Multiplicative Update Rule (MUR) NMF